JavaScript API reference

 Boolean

-If set to true the widget won’t show up on mobile devices.
+If set to true, the widget doesn’t appear on mobile devices.

 Example: